MarkXA/nidevconf/content/cfp.md

 ## What should talks be about?

 **Anything of interest to the tech community!** We've seen all kinds of presentations, such as live demos, tutorials, and stories of trials and triumphs.
-Folks from fields in Software, Infrastructure, Security, Product, UX, and Design have joined NIDC.
+Folks from many fields have joined NIDC:
+- Software
+- Design
+- Infrastructure
+- UX
+- Testing
+- Leadership
+- Game Dev
+- Project
+- Data
+- Students
+- Architecture

 You're working on interesting stuff, either in your day job or as a side project.
 Why not come and tell us about it?
 The tools, methodologies and approaches that have helped you out, how you've addressed technical or non-technical pain points, or just showing off something fun.